 - Coinsurance – a percentage of the total medical cost you’re responsible for paying, usually between 20-50%.
 The insurance company will pay the rest.
 For instance, if your medical bill is $1,000, a 20% coinsurance means you pay $200 of this bill.

 - Copay – a small amount, usually between $15-$75, that you pay every time you go to the doctor.
 These are more common with plans that have low or no deductibles.
 A copay might also kick in instead of coinsurance once you’ve hit your deductible and your insurance starts paying for most of the cost.

 - In network vs. out of network – which brings us to in network vs. out of network.
 Most insurance on the health care exchanges only cover medical expenses in their network.
 This means that if your doctor is not in the insurance company’s network, they won’t help you with any of the medical costs.
 It’s all 100% out of pocket and full price.

-- Metal level – these are the different plan tiers that are available, starting with bronze, then silver, gold, and platinum.
+- Metal level – these are the different plan tiers that are available, starting with bronze, then silver, 401k rollover to gold, and platinum.
 As you can imagine, the higher the tier, the more expensive the coverage and the lower the deductible.